Electoral Act 1993

 1. be published by the Electoral Commission in the Gazette as soon as practicable after the appointment is made.

-1. If an Electoral Commissioner becomes incapable of performing his or her functions or duties or exercising his or her powers by reason of illness, absence, or other sufficient cause, the functions, duties, and powers of that Electoral Commissioner may be performed and exercised by his or her deputy.
+1. If the Chief Electoral Officer, the chairperson, or the deputy chairperson becomes incapable of performing their functions or duties or exercising their powers by reason of illness, absence, or other sufficient cause, the functions, duties, and powers of the Chief Electoral Officer, the chairperson, or the deputy chairperson may be performed and exercised by their deputy.

 2. Despite subsection (4), a Deputy Electoral Commissioner—